 Cashew-Cilantro Sauce

-• Soak the cashews to ensure they’re softened.
-Since I usually forget to soak the cashews overnight, I’ve found a short-cut: Pour boiling water over the cashews and let them stand for 45 minutes to an hour.
-Soft cashews in a fraction of the time!
+• Soak the cashews for softness.
+If you forget to soak them overnight, pour boiling water over the cashews and let them sit for 45 mins to an hour.

 Process shots for making Coconut-Lime Rice: Combine rice, water, salt and coconut milk; mix and cook until rice is tender; fluff rice, add lime juice and zest; divide among the bowls.